Nadfee/D3D11_FreeTime_Project/README.md

 ![Alt text](/pic.png?raw=true "Picture")

 Example of "interface" to create an object, a point light, and how to modify them during Update!
-(Uses std::unordered_map)
+(Uses hash map)
 ![Alt text](/codeSnippet.png?raw=true "Example code")